Golden Bay / Mohua: Conservation efforts

+Recent history

-In December 2011 Golden Bay, as well as much of the Nelson and Tasman regions, were hit by heavy rain and flooding.
-It was described as a 1 in 500 year downpour for Tākaka.
-This affected many homes around the Pohara, Ligar Bay, Tata Beach and Wainui area.
+On 14 December 2011, the region, along with much of the Nelson and Tasman regions, were hit by heavy rain and flooding.
+It was described as a 1-in-500-year downpour for Tākaka.
+This affected many homes around the Pōhara, Ligar Bay, Tata Beach and Wainui area.
 State Highway 60 between Tākaka and Collingwood was severely damaged at Bird's Hill.
 The road to Totaranui, a popular isolated tourist destination in Tasman Bay, was badly damaged and was reopened on 29 June 2012.

-In August 2014, the name of the bay was officially altered to Golden Bay / Mohua.

 Ex Cyclone Gita hit Golden Bay in February 2018 and damaged state highway 60 over the Tākaka Hill isolating Golden Bay from the rest of the South Island.
 The road over Tākaka Hill was closed by 16 landslides.
 Tākaka lost electricity and roads and bridges were damaged making them unusable.
 Barges were required to bring in food supplies and keep the Fonterra dairy factory in operation in Tākaka.
 It took a number of days for the NZ Transport Agency to reopen the road over Tākaka Hill to essential vehicles and those most urgently needing to leave the region.
 The road has taken substantial work and time to repair and was fully repaired by the end of 2021.